May 15, 2023

 This loss of experience and knowledge has not received the attention it requires.
 Organizations have been focused on hiring new workers instead of bridging the gap of skills lost from retiring workers.
-It’s imperative for healthcare organizations, from solo practitioners to large practices, hospitals, health systems, and insurance companies to work towards retaining the expertise of older, more experienced workers.
+It’s imperative for healthcare organizations, from solo practitioners to large practices, hospitals, health systems, and insurance companies, to work towards retaining the expertise of older, more experienced workers.

-Younger generations of healthcare workers are seeking more collaborative learning methods, which means organizations will need to make training programs less structured and more interactive — something that helps workers retain information and also makes training more enjoyable.
+Younger generations of healthcare workers are seeking more collaborative learning models, which means organizations will need to make training programs less structured and more interactive — something that helps workers retain information and makes training more enjoyable.
 One example is using social learning platforms, which can help empower workers to drive their own development in an informal manner.
-Some hospitals have even implemented apps in which doctors and their residents can discuss cases, share notes, and more.
+This informal approach helps go beyond traditional methods in which doctors and their residents can create and share content with colleagues, such as cases, notes, and more.

-Organizations can also implement mentorship programs where tenured practitioners can share knowledge about the organization, the industry, patient care practices, and leadership capabilities with less experienced practitioners and new graduates.
+Organizations can also implement mentorship programs where tenured practitioners can share knowledge about the organization, the industry, patient care practices, and leadership capabilities with less-experienced practitioners and new graduates.

-Once workers retire, they’re taking their years of accumulated knowledge and skill with them, and the door is often shut after they’ve left the workforce.
+Once workers retire, they’re taking their years of accumulated knowledge and skills with them, and the door is often shut after they’ve left the workforce.
 Leading healthcare organizations are preparing for the imminent Silver Tsunami and implementing creative ways to keep top talent engaged post-retirement.

 These organizations have programs that encourage recent retirees to stay connected to the company for the first couple years of retirement.
 This can include formal training sessions where workers can come in to share their experience, or simply an open line of communication for retirees to answer questions or provide career advice.